Find a local pick your own farm here!

 • The Berry Farm TN - Uses natural growing practices, apples, blueberries, herbs or spices, Fresh eggs, gift shop

-A visitor writes on July 26, 2013: "Call for availability, weather and to see if what they have is ripe enough yet.
+Comments from a visitor on July 26, 2013: "Call for availability, weather and to see if what they have is ripe enough yet.
 Price (in 2013) is $6 a gallon.
 Picking buckets are provided.
 As of July 20, 2013 the berries were still plentiful.
 Santa also has bees and fresh honey for sale.
 Very fun family friendly place.
 We had a great time.
 They have over 100 huge 5+ foot tall blueberry bushes.
 Plenty to choose from.
 The location is beautiful in the mountains and GPS should take you right to them.
 Signs from the road. "

 • Tsali Notch Vineyard - Muscadines, grapes, pumpkins, restrooms, picnic area

 140 Harrison Road, Madisonville, TN 37345.
 Phone: 423-506-9895.
 Email: jd@tsalinotch.com.
 Open: Muscadine grapes: September and October, Friday, Saturday and Sunday, 10am to 6pm.
 Directions: from I-75, take Exit 60, the Sweetwater exit.
 Follow TN-68 South seven (7) miles.
 Turn right onto Liberality Road, CR-117 and proceed 1.5 miles.
 Harrison Road and Tsali Notch Vineyard will be on your immediate right.
 Click here for a map and directions.
 Muscadine grapes: September and October.
-Payment: Cash, only.
+Payment: Cash, only. [ Click here to update the listing ] (UPDATED: May 8, 2025, JBS)

 Polk County